meziantou/Meziantou.GitLabClient/docs/coverage.md

 - [ ] [Export status](https://docs.gitlab.com/ee/api/project_import_export.html#export-status) `GET /projects/:id/export`
     - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user
 - [ ] [Import a file](https://docs.gitlab.com/ee/api/project_import_export.html#import-a-file) `POST /projects/import`
-    - [ ] `namespace`: The ID or path of the namespace that the project will be imported to.
+    - [ ] `namespace`: The ID or path of the namespace to import the project to.
 Defaults to the current user’s namespace
     - [ ] `name`: The name of the project to be imported.
 Defaults to the path of the project if not provided
     - [ ] `file`: The file to be uploaded
     - [ ] `path`: Name and path for new project
-    - [ ] `overwrite`: If there is a project with the same path the import will overwrite it.
+    - [ ] `overwrite`: If there is a project with the same path the import overwrites it.
 Default to false
     - [ ] `override_params`: Supports all fields defined in the Project API
 - [ ] [Import status](https://docs.gitlab.com/ee/api/project_import_export.html#import-status) `GET /projects/:id/import`
     - [ ] `id`: The ID or URL-encoded path of the project owned by the authenticated user